istio/istio.io/content/zh/about/contribute/creating-and-editing-pages/index.md

 This will build the site and start a web server hosting the site.
 You can then connect to the web server at `http://192.168.7.105:1313`.

-All English content for the site is located in the `content/en` directory, as well as in sibling translated directories such as `content/zh`.
+All English content for the site is located in the `content/en` directory, and translated content is in sibling directories such as `content/zh`.

 ### Linting